AVOID, DENY, DEFEND & Responding to an Active Shooter

 How one responds at an active shooter situation will be determined by the specific circumstances of the encounter.
 If you find yourself involved in an active shooter situation, try to remain calm and use the following guidelines as a strategy for survival.

 If an active shooter is outside your building:

 - Remain in the room until the police or a campus administrator gives the “all clear.”
-Be sure it is the police or a campus administrator who is giving the “all clear” and not the shooter attempting to gain entry into the room
+Be sure it is the police or a campus administrator who is giving the “all clear” and not the shooter attempting to enter the room.

 - Leave everything behind except your cell phone (do not worry about purses or book bags – those will only slow you down.

-- Do as the officers direct you and keep your hands visible at all times
+- Do as the officers direct you to do and keep your hands visible at all times.

 - Also be aware that the first responding police officers will not stop to assist injured people.
 Others will follow to treat the injured.
 First responding officers are trained to proceed as quickly as possible to the gunfire and to stop the shooter(s).

 Keep in mind that once you are in a safe location, the entire scene is a crime scene.
 The police usually will not let anyone leave until the situation is completely under control.
 Police may ask for your statement of what you heard and observed.
 Please cooperate with the police.

 Another online resource that summarizes these points and provides a training video is the Advanced Law Enforcement Rapid Response Training (ALERRT)™ Program at Texas State University.